brsteph/AzADR/enterpriseScaleDecisionSet/esADR-102.md

 Further, an organization may have custom solutions made up of third-party solutions for core Hub Infrastructure.
 These patterns need to be driven by specific detailed requirements for performance, integration, and management, and follow the vendor patterns for deployment.

-This decision is for the technologies to support the deployment of hubs.
-An additional description about how many hubs to have is based on deployment regions, and having multiple hubs for different environments is covered in azADR-105: [Hub Isolation](../connectivityDecisionSet/AzADR-105-hubIsolation.md)

 ## Decision Drivers

 Which set of services is right for you depends on a variety of factors: